ncomputers/neo/README.md

 - `api/` – FastAPI application with `/health`, `/ready` and `/time/skew` endpoints, Alembic migrations, and service helpers such as EMA-based ETA utilities with per-tenant persistence.
 - `pwa/` – React + Tailwind front end with a placeholder home page and installable PWA manifest.
  - `ops/` – Docker Compose for local development.
 Monitoring tools such as UptimeRobot should poll the `/status.json` endpoint for platform health.
-Ops scripts in `ops/scripts/status_page.py` maintain this file during incidents.
+Status is persisted in Redis with `status.json` on disk as a fallback.
+Administrators can override it via `POST /admin/status` or the helper script in `ops/scripts/status_page.py` during incidents.
 Invoices support optional FSSAI license details when provided.
 QR pack generation events are audited and can be exported via admin APIs.
 See [`docs/qrpack_audit.md`](docs/qrpack_audit.md) for details.